 Travel in the off-season

 If you are averse to heat, there are some regions you may want to avoid during the summer months.
-Of the areas where we operate, these would include most notably Tuscany, Puglia, Provence, Catalonia, and Andalucia, where the temperatures can rise to an average of 30 degrees Celsius (86 degrees Fahrenheit) or more throughout July and August.
+Of the areas where we operate, these would include most notably Tuscany, Puglia, Provence, Catalonia, Andalucia and Portugal where the temperatures can rise to an average of 30 degrees Celsius (86 degrees Fahrenheit) or more throughout July and August.
 However, the warmer temperatures in these areas make them perfect for off-season touring in October and April when airline rates are also at their lowest.
-You can read up more on what makes these regions great winter cycling destinations at our blog post.
+You can read up more on what makes these regions great winter cycling destinations in our blog post.